Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ```

 #### Input
-The input, sometimes called a **document**, is a single unit of input to be analyzed by the predictive models in the Text Analytics service.
+A **document** is a single unit to be analyzed by the predictive models in the Text Analytics service.
-For the single text operations, input is simply passed as a string.
+For the single text operations, the input document is simply passed as a string, e.g. `"hello world"`.
-For the batched operations, the inputs are passed as a list of documents.
+For the batched operations, the input is passed as a list of documents.

 Documents can be passed as a list of strings, e.g.
 ```python